Sophia Smith named US Soccer Female Player of the Year

 The 22-year-old Smith is the youngest player to win the award since Mia Hamm won it, also at 22, in 1994.
 Smith is also the youngest player to lead the United States in scoring since Hamm had 10 goals in 1993.

+“Obviously this is surreal, and I’m super humbled,” Smith said in a statement.
+“It’s been a very exiting year, and certainly there’s been some challenges, but just being able to grow and develop in the environments with the National Team and the Thorns, and being surround by such amazing players, players that I have looked up to for so long, has pushed me to become a better player and person.”

 Smith, who plays for the Portland Thorns, was also named the National Women’s Soccer League Most Valuable Player after scoring 14 goals in 18 regular-season matches.
-She scored for the Thorns in the league’s title game.
+She also scored for the Thorns in the league’s title game,

+“This was a big year for Sophia, and she deserves this recognition, but I’m just excited about where she can take her game from here,” national team coach Vlatko Andonovski said.
+“She is a special player with special qualities, but the best thing is that she has the humbleness, work ethic and drive to keep developing all aspects of her game.”

+Smith is currently nursing a foot injury that kept her off the national team’s roster for its January training camp in New Zealand.
+The United States will play New Zealand on Jan.
+18 in Wellington and on Jan.
+21 in Auckland.
+The matches will help both teams ramp up for this summer’s World Cup, which will be hosted by Australia and New Zealand.

 Smith is just the fourth player in history to win both player of the year and young player of the year honors, joining Lindsey Horan, Julie Ertz and Tobin Heath.